Ma3Route/node-pothole/README.md

 definitions of your window's size (e.g. 5000 requests) and your window's length (e.g. 1 hour).
 You subsequently queue functions in it, as you go (or on-the-fly as the 'cool' kids call it).
-These functions will be executed immediately while ensuring you do not exceed the limit.
-Should the window be exhausted and no more functions can be executed without exceeding the set limit, *pothole* will 'sleep' and wait for the next window.
-(And then we are back in business...)
+These functions will be executed immediately **if** the limit is **not** exceeded.
+Should the window be exhausted and no more functions can be executed without exceeding the set limit, *pothole* will 'sleep'.
+More functions are queued up till the current window expires, after which *pothole* 'wakes up' and starts executing them (in the order they were queued) and so on...
+You simply do **not** exceed that limit!

 [github]:https://github.com
 [github-rate-limits]:https://developer.github.com/v3/#rate-limiting